 Olympic Park Oval

 Officially opened on 11 April 2013, Olympic Park’s AFL training ground and public sport and recreation space is the latest phase in the site’s considerable history.
 The $11m redevelopment by Melbourne & Olympic Parks includes a running track around the oval's perimeter.
-Collingwood Football Club is currently building a community centre that will feature change facilities and a health, wellness and fitness centre in a bid to encourage more women to utilise the area.
-The facility will also be of benefit to the many joggers who frequent the nearby Botanical Gardens 'Tan' track and Yarra River paths.
+The new facilities included administration offices, theatrette, exhibition space, world class gymnasium, 25m lap pool and hydrotherapy spa.
+A magnificent $25 million addition to the Holden Centre was opened in 2015, making superb new training and community facilities available for high-performance athletes and grass-roots level leisure and sports initiatives alike.
+In a bid to encourage more opportunities for women, it features change facilities and a health, wellness and fitness centre.
+The facility also benefits the many joggers who frequent the nearby Botanical Gardens 'Tan' track and Yarra River paths.

 Whilst there is no “children’s playground”, Olympic Park Oval continues to honour its century old resolution to provide for the community’s recreational needs.

 Thanks to Garry Baker for his assistance with the early history of Olympic Park and Roy Hay (soccer).

 Friendly Societies' Fete Day, 1879